Musicals101.com

 Actor, director

 b.
 July 3, 1881 (Sydney, Australia) - d.
 Oct.
-12, 1951 (Hollywood)
+12, 1951 (Hollywood, CA)

-This sad-faced, nimble comic got his start in burlesque.
+This sad-faced, nimble comic got his start as a comedian in burlesque and vaudeville.
 He became a Broadway favorite starring in six early editions of the Ziegfeld Follies, directing the 1915 & 1916 installments.
 His most memorable stage performance was as Connie in Ziegfeld's production of Sally (1920), co-starring with Marilyn Miller.
 When sound came to Hollywood, Errol was one of many Broadway stars who headed out West – and one of the few early arrivals who stayed.
 His odd looks led to dozens of character roles, most notably a series of 1930s comedies with Lupe Velez.
 He appeared in numerous dramas and comedies.
 His 24 screen musicals include Paramount on Parade (1930), Make a Wish (1937), Higher and Higher (1943) and Footlight Varieties (1951) – the last completed just weeks before his death at age 70.

-Back to Who's Who In Musicals
+Back to: Who's Who In Musicals